jchip/chalker/README.md

 # chalker

-Enable XML like markers in strings to colorize text with [chalk].
+Set ansi colors in strings using XML like markers and [chalk].

 # Usage